zackz/PuTTYAssist/README.md

 AUTOMAXIMIZE=1
 ```

 Initial state of main window.
+(Use CTRL+` to show/hide this window when PuTTYAssist is running.)

 ```ini
 HIDEGUI=0